chef-boneyard/chef-web-docs-2016/chef_master/source/chef_why.rst

 =====================================================
 The short version is that we had three broad requirements for the license under which we would release open source software:

 * We are an open source company.
 We make money from our open source software.
-We wanted a license that allowed us to build a business from the things we created.
+We wanted a license that allowed us to build a business from the things we created
-* We wanted anyone (or any company) whose problems were solved by our software to be able to use it, in any environment they wanted, in whatever way they wanted.
+* We wanted anyone (or any company) whose problems were solved by our software to be able to use it, in any environment they wanted, in whatever way they wanted
 * We wanted to build an open and equal community of users.
-We did not want to reserve any rights for ourselves that we didn’t grant to the all of the other people (and companies) who helped build our software.
+We did not want to reserve any rights for ourselves that we didn’t grant to the all of the other people (and companies) who helped build our software

 For more detail, read `the blog post about why we love open source <http://www.opscode.com/blog/2009/08/11/why-we-chose-the-apache-license/>`_.